 Upon issuance of the draft GIA, the procedures of Section 11 of this Attachment V shall apply.
 Upon execution of the GIA for the Replacement Generating Facility, Transmission Provider will file with FERC to terminate the GIA for the Existing Generating Facility.

 3.10 Penalties for Failure to Meet Study Deadlines.

-(1) Transmission Provider shall be subject to a penalty if it fails to complete a DISIS, DISIS Restudy, Interconnection Facilities Study, or Affected Systems Study by the applicable deadline set forth in this GIP.
-Transmission Provider must pay the penalty for each late DISIS Study, DISIS Restudy, and Interconnection Facilities Study on a pro rata basis per Interconnection Request to all Interconnection Customer(s) included in the relevant study that did not withdraw, or were not deemed withdrawn, from Transmission Provider’s interconnection queue before the missed study deadline, in proportion to each Interconnection Customers’ final study cost.
+(1) Transmission Provider shall be subject to a penalty if it fails to complete a DISIS, DISIS Restudy, Interconnection Facilities Study, Priority System Impact Study, Priority System Impact Restudy, or Affected Systems Study by the applicable deadline set forth in this GIP.
+Transmission Provider must pay the penalty for each late DISIS Study, DISIS Restudy, Priority System Impact Study, Priority System Impact Restudy, and Interconnection Facilities Study on a pro rata basis per Interconnection Request to all Interconnection Customer(s) included in the relevant study that did not withdraw, or were not deemed withdrawn, from Transmission Provider’s interconnection queue before the missed study deadline, in proportion to each Interconnection Customers’ final study cost.
 Transmission Provider must pay the penalty for a late Affected Systems Study on a pro rata basis per interconnection request to all Affected System Interconnection Customer(s) included in the relevant Affected System Study that did not withdraw, or were not deemed withdrawn, from the host transmission provider’s interconnection queue before the missed study deadline, in proportion to each Interconnection Customers’ final study cost.
 The study delay penalty for each late study shall be distributed no later than forty-five (45) Calendar Days after the late study has been completed.

-(2) For penalties assessed in accordance with this Section, the penalty amount will be equal to: $1,000 per Business Day for delays of DISIS beyond the applicable deadline set forth in this GIP; $2,000 per Business Day for delays of DISIS Restudies beyond the applicable deadline set forth in this GIP; $2,000 per Business Day for delays of Affected System Studies beyond the applicable deadline set forth in this GIP; and $2,500 per Business Day for delays of Interconnection Facilities Studies beyond the applicable deadline set forth in this GIP.
-The total amount of a penalty assessed under this Section shall not exceed: (a) one hundred percent (100%) of the initial study deposit(s) received for all of the Interconnection Requests in the Cluster for DISIS and DISIS Restudies; (b) one hundred percent (100%) of the initial study deposit received for the single Interconnection Request in the study for Interconnection Facilities Studies; and (c) one hundred percent (100%) of the study deposit(s) that Transmission Provider collects for conducting the Affected System Study.
+(2) For penalties assessed in accordance with this Section, the penalty amount will be equal to: $1,000 per Business Day for delays of DISIS and Priority System Impact Study beyond the applicable deadline set forth in this GIP; $2,000 per Business Day for delays of DISIS Restudies and Priority System Impact Restudy beyond the applicable deadline set forth in this GIP; $2,000 per Business Day for delays of Affected System Studies beyond the applicable deadline set forth in this GIP; and $2,500 per Business Day for delays of Interconnection Facilities Studies beyond the applicable deadline set forth in this GIP.
+The total amount of a penalty assessed under this Section shall not exceed: (a) one hundred percent (100%) of the initial study deposit(s) received for all of the Interconnection Requests in the Cluster for DISIS and DISIS Restudies; (b) one hundred percent (100%) of the initial study deposit received for the single Interconnection Request in the study for Priority System Impact Studies and Interconnection Facilities Studies; and (c) one hundred percent (100%) of the study deposit(s) that Transmission Provider collects for conducting the Affected System Study.

 (3) Transmission Provider may appeal to the Commission any penalties imposed under this Section.
 Any such appeal must be filed no later than forty-five (45) Calendar Days after the late study has been completed.
 While an appeal to the Commission is pending, Transmission Provider shall remain liable for the penalty, but need not distribute the penalty until forty-five (45) Calendar Days after (1) the deadline for filing a rehearing request has ended, if no requests for rehearing of the appeal have been filed, or (2) the date that any requests for rehearing of the Commission’s decision on the appeal are no longer pending before the Commission.
 The Commission may excuse Transmission Provider from penalties under this Section for good cause.